Thomas James (minister): Marriages and family

 James married his first wife, Mary Ann McEntire, in 1829 in Rochester, New York.
 In his memoir he wrote: "In 1829 I married in this city a free colored girl, and by her had four children, two of whom are now [i.e., 1887] married and living at the West.
 My first wife died in 1841.

-Two of their children) died young and were buried in Rochester.
-Thomas mentions a daughter Nancy James in his will (written in 1891), She is called Nancy Thompson in his obituary “Rev. Thomas James: Death of the Aged Colored Clergy-Man of This City” in Rochester Union and Advertiser, printed 18 Apr.
-1891.
+Two of their children died young and were buried in Rochester.
+Thomas mentions a daughter Nancy James in his will (written in 1891), She is called Nancy Thompson in his obituary "Rev. Thomas James: Death of the Aged Colored Clergy-Man of This City" in Rochester Union and Advertiser, printed April 18, 1891.

-Another daughter (mother unknown) was Eliza James (1845-1896), who went with her father in 1862 to Louisville KY and served as a nurse during the Civil War.
+Another daughter (mother unknown) was Eliza James (1845–1896), who went with her father in 1862 to Louisville, Kentucky, and served as a nurse during the Civil War.
 US Census records show she married Benjamin Thomas in 1867, had nine children, and lived near her father in Rochester.